Bachelor of Arts

 By the end of the BA program, successful students will have developed a broad knowledge of the Indo-Tibetan Buddhist tradition and its historical and philosophical development, and a deep knowledge of the Tibetan approach to Buddhist philosophical study.
 In terms of language ability, depending on the emphasis placed by each student, he or she will be conversant in modern Tibetan and Nepali, able to read classical Tibetan and Sanskrit, and follow teachings directly in Tibetan, or possess some combination of these skills.

-For a detailed description of the program, including Admission Requirements, please download the BA Course Description.
+For a detailed description of the program, including Admission Requirements, please see our BA Course Description.

-International applicants who do not hold a BA degree from an English-medium university should submit documentation establishing their English language proficiency.
+All applicants who are not native speakers or do not hold a BA degree from a university in an English-speaking country should submit documentation establishing their English language proficiency.
 TOEFL and IELTS exam results are acceptable.
-For admittance to the BA program, applicants must have a TOEFL score of at least 550, or a score of 80 on the iBT.
-Alternatively students may submit an IELTS result with an overall score of 6.0 and no score lower than 5.0 on any one band.
+For admittance to the BA program, applicants must submit a English proficiency certificate of either a TOEFL score of at least 575, a score of 90 on the iBT, CEF/CERF/GeR level in English B2 or higher, or IELTS score of at least 6.5 and no score lower than 5.5 on any one band.